rajeevlraman/ActiveDirectory/README.md

 ## Let's see how to Create a Active Directory Service on a Windows Server 2022<br><br>
-### I'll be using a Virtual machine created in Virtual Box.
+### I'll be using a Windows Server 2022 Virtual machine created in Virtual Box.

 - Steps to follow: